networknuts/jenkins-docker-kubernetes/README.md

 # jenkins-docker-kubernetes
-a ci/cd pipeline to deploy application on kubernetes cluster using jenkins plugins needed on jenkins - docker-pipeline and kubernetes-cli
+A CI/CD pipeline to deploy application on kubernetes cluster using jenkins \
+\
+Plugins needed on jenkins: \ 1. docker-pipeline \ 2.
+Kubernetes-cli \
 ```bash
 #!/bin/bash
 #######